How to Heat Sake

-When it comes to heating sake at home, you will have a number of methods to choose from, including the stove, kettle and the microwave.
+When it comes to heating sake at home, you will have several methods to choose from, including the stove, kettle, and microwave.
 Here we will explain the necessary steps for each.

 Before continuing, it would be wise for you to have a liquid thermometer beforehand so that you can match the temperature with that stated on the bottle label.

 As previously mentioned, do not overheat your sake.
 Doing so could ruin the flavors and aroma.